Wellspring camps: Original advisory board

 For the launch of its camp program, Healthy Living Academies assembled an advisory board consisting of experts in pediatric obesity.
 These board members included Kelly D. Brownell, Ph.D., Professor and Chair of Psychology at Yale University and Director of the Yale Center for Eating and Weight Disorders; Georgia Kostas, MPH, RD, Director of Nutrition at the Cooper Clinic, Dallas and author of The Cooper Clinic Solution to the Diet Revolution; Melinda Sothern, PhD, of Louisiana State University Health Sciences and Pennington Centers, and author of Trim Kids, The Proven 12-Week Plan That Has Helped Thousands of Children Achieve a Healthier Weight; and Dennis Styne, MD, Rumsey Chair of Pediatric Endocrinology at the University of California, Davis, a pediatric endocrinologist who specializes in pediatric obesity and its complications.

 Wellspring Plan

-Wellspring Camps were based on the Wellspring Plan, a fitness and weight loss plan which aimed to be simple and sustainable.
+Wellspring Camps were based on their Wellspring Plan.
 The goal of the Wellspring Plan was to help campers gain skills and motivation for lifelong healthy living.

 Typically, the only doctors on staff at the Wellspring camp were clinical psychologists that had been personally trained by Dr. Kirschenbaum.